-- Fig. At the rear of the machine to the right of the - (26) incomming power connection block are the connections for pumps.
-Depending on the number of pumps to be connected, they shall be connected from 1-5 and C (common).
-The pumps obtain trigger signals from the program card via the connections.
+On the right side of the terminal connection is the connection for pumps.
+Depending on the number of pumps to be connected, they shall be connected from 1-5 and C (common) on resp. connection.
+The pumps obtain signals from the program card via the connections.